csiro-fair/marimba/README.md

 ### Users

 If you're interested in creating your own Pipelines to process image data, Marimba provides a comprehensive guide to help you get started.
 This documentation covers everything from setting up a Pipeline git repository to implementing custom processing pipelines.

+- **[Overview and CLI Usage Guide](docs/overview.md)**: Gain an architectural understanding of Marimba and explore the various CLI commands and options available to enhance pipeline management and execution, detailed in the comprehensive CLI usage guide.

-- **[Pipeline Implementation Guide](docs/pipeline.md)**: Learn how to create and customize Marimba Pipelines to handle your specific data processing needs.
+- **[Pipeline Implementation Guide](docs/pipeline.md)**: This guide offers a step-by-step tutorial on how to design and tailor Marimba Pipelines to suit your unique data processing requirements.
+From initial setup to advanced customization techniques, learn everything you need to efficiently use Marimba for your specific projects.

 ### Developers

 For developers who want to script Marimba using the CLI or leverage the Marimba API for more advanced integrations, we offer detailed documentation that covers all aspects of Marimba’s capabilities.

-- **[CLI Scripting Guide](docs/cli.md)**: Understand how to automate data processing workflows.
+- **[CLI Scripting Guide](docs/cli.md)**: Learn how to automate data processing workflows using Marimba's CLI.
+This guide provides detailed instructions and examples to help you streamline your data processing operations.

-- **[API Reference](docs/api.md)**: Explore the Marimba API to integrate its functionalities into your own applications or workflows.
+- **[API Reference](docs/api.md)**: Explore the Marimba API to integrate its functionalities into your applications or workflows.
+The reference includes detailed descriptions of Python API endpoints and their usage.

 These resources are designed to help you make the most of Marimba, whether you are processing large datasets or integrating Marimba into your existing systems.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>